International

 breaches market theories of efficiency for it is a redistribution

-of money after it has been earned whereas effort should be
+of money after it has been earned whereas effort should

-tax will probably always be inadequate.
+wealth tax will probably always be inadequate.

 xxxxxIn summary, zakah

-could perhaps be described as a charitable amelioration of
+could perhaps be described as a charitable amelioration

-the Yemen, and so few poor people, that the authorities in
+in the Yemen, and so few poor people, that the authorities

-authorities in Medina –
+the authorities in Medina –

 who also had too much zakah available –